SETI/rms-cspyce/README-developers.md

 You can find the version number in `setup.py`.

-If the version number is, for example `2.0.5`, we would want the first release sent to Test PyPI to be `2.0.5a1` indicating that this is the alpha-1 version of 2.0.5.
+If the version number is, for example, `2.0.5`, we would want the first release sent to Test PyPI to be `2.0.5a1` indicating that this is the alpha-1 version of 2.0.5.
 This would be followed by `2.0.5a2`, `2.0.5a3`, etc.